YaserMarey/YaserMarey.github.io/ml_unique_puzzle_3.md

 # Marvelous data and where to find it

-The resurcution of machine learning was only possible becuase of the internet and the porfilration of data sources.
+The resurrection of machine learning was only possible because of the internet and the proliferation of data sources.

-Thanks to FaceBook and compnay 90% of the worlds data is [created in last two years](https://www.domo.com/learn/infographic/data-never-sleeps-5) and esimates say that IoT devices alone will be pouring [90 Zettabytes](https://www.aparavi.com/resources-blog/data-growth-statistics-blow-your-mind) by 2025.
+Thanks to FaceBook and company 90% of the world's data is [been created in the last two years](https://www.domo.com/learn/infographic/data-never-sleeps-5) and estimates say that IoT devices alone will be pouring [90 Zettabytes](https://www.aparavi.com/resources-blog/data-growth-statistics-blow-your-mind) by 2025.

-But this is only a good news for data hungery deep neural networks!
+But this is only good news for data-hungry deep neural networks!

 As we feed more data into your model, we're giving it the opportunity to learn intricate relationships between the inputs and outputs.
 This ultimately leads to better performance.
 However, as the data size increases, so does the time and resources needed for training.
-But with the development in GPU and cloud computing infrastructre we are able to build an increasingly complex DNN's.
-To discuss data in the context of machine learning we need to look into possible data soruces, how to ctegorize data after collecting them, and how to process this data.
+But with the development in GPU and cloud computing infrastructure, we are able to build increasingly complex DNN's.
+To discuss data in the context of machine learning we need to look into possible data sources, how to categorize data after collecting them, and how to process this data.

 ### Data Sources
 There are many sources of data that can be used for machine learning, including: